VIEW ALL BLOG POSTS

 Before we talk about the different ways to reduce gas, it’s important to make the distinction between gas and bloat:

 Gas is just essentially extra air trapped in your body.
 We swallow air every time we eat, drink or chew gum.
-Daily movements (especially regular exercise) help move gas through your system and removes build up.
+Daily movements (especially regular exercise) help move gas through your system and remove build-up.
 Belching and flatulence are natural ways your body copes with excess gas.

 What Causes Gas?